danbev/learning-crypto/notes/verify-bundle-example-notes.md

   opts = append(opts, static.WithBundle(b.Bundle))
 }
 ```
-This is parsing the `cert` fields which can be  public key or a certificate with
+This is parsing the `cert` fields which can be a public key or a certificate
-A public key and can be used for verifying the bundle's signature
+with a public key, and can be used for verifying the bundle's signature
 (base64Signature).

 Notice that this is again marshalling a LocalSignedPayload: TODO: could this